-The literature on wine and viticulture is at least as varied and extensive as the wines of this world.
-Already in the Old Testament of the Bible but also in older works wine is a central theme and is often mentioned.
-Viticulture and wine culture on a professional level already existed at least 6,000 to maybe even 8,000 years ago in antiquity.
-The origin of the cultivated grapevine or viticulture lies in the Mesopotamian Mesopotamia, in Transcaucasia (Georgia) or, according to the latest findings, in south-east Anatolia in Turkey.
-Wine was already being written about at that time, but this cannot yet be called wine literature.
-The first witness of Greek wine culture is Homer, who in his works Iliad and Odyssey around 730 B.C. reported in poetic form about viticulture and wine enjoyment.
+The literature on the subject of wine and viticulture is at least as varied and extensive as the wines of this world.
+Already in the Old Testament of the Bible, but also in older works, wine is a central theme and is often mentioned.
+Viticulture and wine culture on a professional level already existed at least 6,000 to perhaps even 8,000 years ago in antiquity.
+The origin of the cultivated vine or viticulture lies in Mesopotamia, Transcaucasia (Georgia) or, according to the latest findings, in south-eastern Anatolia in Turkey.
+Even at this time, people were already writing about wine, but this cannot yet be called wine literature.
+The first witness to Greek wine culture was Homer, who wrote poetically about viticulture and wine consumption in his works Iliad and Odyssey around 730 BC.